ang9009/polaroids/README.md

 Otherwise, the `deploycommands` function will not be able to find/register the command.

-Once you've added a command, run the following while inside of the `bot` folder:
+Once you've added/changed a command, run the following while inside of the `bot` folder to update the bot:

 ```
 npm run deploycommands